Charlie Harper (Two and a Half Men): Isabella

-Isabella (Jodi Lyn O'Keefe) was Charlie's Goth girlfriend known to bring a dark atmosphere with her.
+Isabella (Jodi Lyn O'Keefe) was Charlie's Goth girlfriend, known to bring a dark atmosphere with her.
 She and several of her girlfriends "anoint" Charlie as their king in a ceremony, "bonding" them for life.
 It's revealed that she knows Evelyn from Pilates class, and Isabella was unaware that Charlie and Alan are Evelyn's sons.
 Isabella was at Charlie's funeral, where she mentions that Charlie gave her herpes.

 Kandi

-Charlie had a brief relationship with Kandi (April Bowlby, credited as "Kymber"), after which she married his brother, Alan.
-Kandi is 22 years old as of the season 3 episode "Ergo, the Booty Call", and is portrayed as a "dumb blonde" stereotype, even though she is a redhead.
+Charlie had a brief relationship with Kandi (April Bowlby, credited as "Kymber"), after which she married his brother Alan.
+Kandi is 22 years old as of the season 3 episode "Ergo, the Booty Call", and is portrayed as a "dumb blonde" stereotype, although she is a redhead.

 Mia

-Mia (Emmanuelle Vaugier) is a ballet teacher, whom Charlie had a crush on, and was engaged to for a short while.
+Mia (Emmanuelle Vaugier) is a ballet teacher to whom Charlie was engaged for a short while.
 Charlie decided not to marry Mia after she insisted that Alan and Jake must move out of the house, only to find out that Alan had married Kandi and moved out.
-Charlie later became sexually reckless and depressed, because he learned that Mia was going to marry someone else.
+Charlie later became depressed and sexually reckless when he learned that Mia was going to marry someone else.
 Charlie blamed Alan for ruining everything, but later realizes that he was just looking for an excuse to get out of the marriage.
 They reunited in person at the end of season 6's "Baseball Was Better With Steroids," resulting in a cliffhanger for the season finale.
 In season 7's premiere "818-jklpuzo", Mia appears in much less favorable light.
 Mia asks Charlie for help with a singing career, but in reality she appears to want him back.
 By this time, Charlie had begun a relationship with Chelsea, and is now torn between the two.
 While in the studio recording a demo tape, Mia asks Charlie for sex after revealing that she is a horrible singer.
 Charlie tells Mia she cannot sing, and chooses Chelsea.
-As Charlie rushes away he turns off Mia's microphone, so that he cannot hear her yell and swear at him.
+As Charlie rushes away, he turns off Mia's microphone so that he cannot hear her yell and swear at him.
 Mia was at Charlie's funeral, demanding to see the body.

 Lydia

-Shortly after he canceled his wedding with Mia, Charlie began dating a rude real-estate agent named Lydia (Katherine LaNasa).
-Alan, Jake, Rose and Berta did not like her and made this clear to Charlie, but when she met his mother, Evelyn, the four realized that she and Evelyn were exactly alike in character.
-Bobby, the waiter at Charlie's and Evelyn's favorite restaurant, was the first to recognise Lydia's similarity to Evelyn.
-When Lydia began bossing Berta around, Berta threatened to quit unless Charlie broke up with her.
-Lydia meanwhile threatened to break up with Charlie unless he fired Berta.
+Shortly after he canceled his wedding to Mia, Charlie began dating a rude real-estate agent named Lydia (Katherine LaNasa).
+Alan, Jake, Rose, and Berta did not like her and made this clear to Charlie, but when she met his mother Evelyn, the four realized that she and Evelyn were exactly alike in character.
+Bobby, the waiter at Charlie's and Evelyn's favorite restaurant, was the first to recognize Lydia's similarity to Evelyn.
+When Lydia began to boss Berta around, Berta threatened to quit unless Charlie broke up with Lydia, who meanwhile threatened to break up with him unless he fired Berta.
 In the end, Charlie broke up with Lydia, and Berta would only return if Charlie admitted his sexual addiction and attended rehab.
-At Charlie's funeral, Lydia mentions that Charlie loved being spanked.
+At Charlie's funeral, Lydia mentions that Charlie loved to be spanked.